RedHatOfficial/RedHatOfficial.github.io/README.md

 - [MIT](https://opensource.org/licenses/MIT) for the JavaScript
 - [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) for the HTML and CSS

-Red Hat trademarks are not subject to the above license grants.
+The Red Hat trademarks are not subject to the above license grants.